 Sledsens is known for his large-scale canvases in which he transforms daily life, literary figures, animal portraits and elements from (art) history into his own personal utopia.
 Sledsens continually reuses motifs, themes, objects and poses from his works.
 In this way he creates an intriguing puzzle of references and continues to build on his recognisable, coherent oeuvre.

 Sledsens' works bear witness to an in-depth knowledge of art history.
-His palette of strong, vibrant colors, high technical qualities and simple visual language exist within a long tradition that refers to great masters such as Henri Matisse, Claude Monet, Henri Rousseau and Pieter Bruegel the Elder.
+His palette of strong, vibrant colors, high technical qualities and simple visual language exist within a long tradition that refers to great masters such as Pierre Bonnard, Henri Matisse, Claude Monet, Henri Rousseau and Pieter Bruegel the Elder.
 Nature and daily life are also important sources of inspiration for Sledsens.
 His large-scale canvases seem deceptively simple due to the naive visual language and very recognizable subjects, but behind this lies a strongly thought-out composition in which Sledsens brings a visual storyline into his work.

 3 September - 10 October 2020